dotnet/vscode-dotnet-runtime/README.md

 2. Open the repo's [workspace](dotnetcore-acquisition.code-workspace) in VSCode
 3. Run the `Run Sample Extension` configuration in VSCode
 4. In the launched experimental instance open the command pallete and run the `Sample: Run a dynamically acquired .NET Core Hello World App`.

+## .NET Foundation

+.NET Core for VSCode is a [.NET Foundation](https://www.dotnetfoundation.org/projects) project.

+See the [.NET home repo](https://github.com/Microsoft/dotnet) to find other .NET-related projects.

 # License
 .NET Core (including this repo) is licensed under the MIT license.